pedreviljoen/init-prep-AR/README.md

 Welcome to the first workshop of .init.
 This will serve as a guide with setup of your machine along with providing some technical reading that will assit you on the day.

 Today's mission is to learn something that will expand your understanding.
-Something that you not necessarily work with each day.
+Something that you do not necessarily work with each day.

 We will build an AR app that suggests food recipes.
 The technology involved is the interesting part of the learning.